spine-tools/AmBIENCe2ABM/README.md

 *(a python dependency of this module)* are found in your `PATH`.

 **NOTE!
 The EU-wide floor area density raster datasets are around ~200MB each, and the reprojections essentially duplicate the data, resulting in ~800MB of stuff.
 Downloading can reprojecting the data can take several minutes.**

-#### Manually downloading the required AmBIENCe project data.

-Due to yet unclear licensing of the AmBIENCe project deliverables, the required input data files aren't included in this repository.
-However, they can be downloaded under `data_sources/ambience/` from the links provided in the References section below.

 #### Manually downloading the required Hotmaps data.